AlexOla-NG/Projects/sys-datatable/README.md

 - [Learn JavaScript Event Listeners In 18 Minutes | resource 12](https://www.youtube.com/watch?v=XF1_MlZ5l6M) - This is a video from "Kyle - Web Dev Simplified" explaining event listeners.
 I liked the addGlobalEventListener function he used; it helps dynamically add event listeners to elements.
 - [Implement toggle for checkbox with JavaScript/jQuery | resource 13](https://www.techiedelight.com/implement-toggle-check-box-javascript/) - This is an article on choosing the right property to target when trying to toggle a checkbox.
 I liked the method used; I slightly modified it though.
 - [Node.removeChild() - MDN | resource 14](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) - This is an mdn resource on removing childNodes.
 I copied the example on removing a specified element without having to specify its parent node.
 I like the style.
-- [Hoisting | resource 3](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) - This is the mdn documentation for how hoisting works in JavaScript.
-- [Grid auto-flow resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Auto-placement_in_CSS_Grid_Layout) - This helped me flow grid items by column, rather than the defailt row.
-I really liked this pattern and will use it going forward.
-- [HEX to Filter converter for SVG](https://codepen.io/sosuke/pen/Pjoqqp) - This helped me easily change the color of SVG icons in img tag.
-I really liked this resource and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author